 The QuakeTEC satellite carries a Langmuir probe and will measure the electron density in the ionosphere to determine the feasibility of detecting earthquakes in advance.
 The students will be using their satellites to investigate a debated theory, that seismic activity in the earth’s crust creates signatures in the ionosphere, a region of the atmosphere between 60 to a thousand kilometers above the earth’s surface.

-The satellite will be launced in late 2018 by an Electron KS rocket.
+The satellite was launched in late 2020 (delayed from late 2018) by an Electron KS rocket.

 |Type / Application:||Science, ionosphere|

 |APSS 1 (QuakeTEC, Te Waka Āmiorangi o Aotearoa)||2020-085D||20.11.2020||OnS LC-1A||Electron KS||with Dragracer A, Dragracer B, BRO 2, BRO 3, Landmapper-BC 5, SpaceBEE 22, ..., 39, SpaceBEE NZ-1, ..., NZ-6, Gnome Chompski|